 Investment Objective

-The Sub-Fund aims to achieve income and long-term capital appreciation by investing in Greater China fixed income securities.
+The Sub-Fund aims to achieve income and capital appreciation through primarily investing in global emerging-markets debt securities and emerging market currencies.
 There can be no assurance that the Sub-Fund will achieve its investment objective.

 Investment Strategy